-Target provides DVLA an award winning Direct Debit solution for vehicle tax payments.
-In just eighteen weeks, Target Group designed and implemented a solution that enables motorists to pay their vehicle tax by Direct Debit.
-Five years on, the service has been used by more than 23 million motorists.
+Target provides DVLA with award winning Direct Debit service for Vehicle Excise Duty payments.
+In just eighteen weeks, Target Group designed and implemented a solution that enables motorists to pay for their Vehicle Excise Duty by Direct Debit.

 - 24x7x365 service availability

 - Very high levels of customer satisfaction

 - Collected and reconciled over £11billion in revenue

 - An average of 1.2m Direct Debit mandates successfully set up each month

 The service has been reliable as well as popular.
 The ability to pay Vehicle Excise Duty by Direct Debit has been an important element of the DVLA’s ongoing digital strategy and has received great feedback.

 In 2020, Target secured a contract extension in order to continue to provide the service for another two years.